Cathryn Clüver Ashbrook

 Cathryn Clüver Ashbrook (born 1976) is a German-American political scientist.
 She was the director and CEO of the German Council on Foreign Relations from June 2021 to February 2022.
+Since August 2022 she has served as an Executive Vice President of the Bertelsmann Stiftung.

 Biography

 Clüver Ashbrook grew up as the child of an American mother and a German-American father in Berlin and Wiesbaden.
 After graduating from Gutenbergschule Wiesbaden, she studied at Brown University, Rhode Island, USA and in Strasbourg, France.
 This was followed by a master's degree at the London School of Economics.
 From 2008 to 2010 she pursued a Master of Public Administration at the Harvard Kennedy School, Cambridge, Massachusetts.

 She has been working there as a researcher since 2011, among others as co-founder and executive director of the Future of Diplomacy project, at Harvard University’s Belfer Center for Science and International Affairs.
 She has been the leader of a research program on Europe and transatlantic relations since 2018.

 She has also worked as a television journalist for CNN in Atlanta and London, at the strategy consultancy Roland Berger in France and China, and served on the Management Board of the Brussels-based think tank European Policy Centre (EPC).

 She married the American journalist Tom Ashbrook in 2017.